Analysis of the limiting spectral distribution of large dimensional General information-plus-noise type matrices: The Support of

-We next claim that the supports of $\uF$ and $P_{\ug}$ are identical.
+We next claim that the supports of $\uF$ and $P_{\ug}$ are identical, and $P_{\ug}$ is a probability measure whose the Stieltjes transform is $\ug(z)$.
 Notice that $x\in\mathbb R$ outside the support of a measure implies the Stieltjes transform of the measure is real at $x$.
-If $(x,\um,\ug)$, with $x$ real, is an extended solution, and if $\um$ is real, then from the first equation in \eqref{third} we must have $\ug$ real.
+If $(x,\um,\ug)$, with $x$ real, is an extended solution, and if $\um$ is real, then from the first equation in \eqref{third}, $\ug$ must also be real.
 If $\ug$ is real, then the second equation in \eqref{third} requires $\um$ to be real.
 This proves the claim.
 It will be useful to consider $S_{P_{\ug}}^c$ in the arguments below.

-The following presents a scheme for compute solutions $z,\um,\ug$ of \eqref{third}.
-Equating the two equations in \eqref{third} we get
+The following presents a scheme for computing solutions $z,\um,\ug$ of \eqref{third}.
+Equating the two equations in \eqref{third}, we get

 This is equivalent to